 The Net Promoter Score cycle (or, Net Promoter System) is the process of collecting, analyzing and acting on data.
 It’s a cycle that should be repeated and improved upon.
 As creator Fred Reichheld said, “a customer feedback program should be viewed not as ‘market research’ but as an operating management tool.”

 We believe the Net Promoter Score cycle can be broken into four sections:

 In this post, I’ll dive into each area with suggestions to help you get more and better data, and get to work improving your business.

 Measurement: Collecting the Data

 There are a number of ways to collect NPS data.
 For starters, you can use email surveys to reach out to customers.
 While these are common, they aren’t necessarily effective.
-Email is often associated with sales and promotion, and with industry click-through rates hovering around four percent (source), it can be difficult to get a large sample size.
+Email is often associated with sales and promotion, and with industry click-through rates hovering around three percent (source), it can be difficult to get a large sample size.

 The key to better response rates — and therefore better measurement — is removing as much friction as possible.
 Email surveys and disruptive pop-ups can work, but building Net Promoter Score surveys directly into your product makes the process seamless.